 Finance

-Credit and risk scoring across consumer finance, real estate, insurance & reinsurance and financial markets is commonly done with linear models due to their reliability and interpretability.
+Credit and risk scoring across consumer finance, real estate, insurance & reinsurance and financial markets are commonly done with linear models due to their reliability and interpretability.
 Whenever these models need to be integrated into an app, website, or internal service they need to be deployed to the web, usually as an API.

 FMCG

-Sales and demand forecasts are commonly done via linear models, as these are often have good performance and high levels of reliability.
+Sales and demand forecasts are commonly done via linear models, as these often have good performance and high levels of reliability.
 Other common applications include marketing ROI modelling, pricing optimization and inventory management.
 If these need to be regularly done based on changing data, and done consistently across time and the organisation, deployment via API is your friend.

 Market research